 OUR DISTINGUISHED PATRON AND TRUSTEES ARE LEADING SPECIALISTS IN THE FIELD OF LEARNING DISABILITY AND COME FROM A RANGE OF PROFESSIONAL BACKGROUNDS.

-David O’ Driscoll (IPD Chair) works as a psychoanalytic psychotherapist specialising in the NHS loss.
-This involves individual and group work with service users as well as training and consultancy to staff teams.
-He is also a Research Fellow at Centre for Learning Disability Research, Hertfordshire University.
-His background prior to working in NHS has been in social work with over twenty five years of experience.
-From 2003 David was a director for the charity, Respond.
-He is joint conveyor for the learning disability section of the Association for Psychoanalytic Psychotherapy in the National Health Service (APP), founder member of the Institute of Disability and Psychotherapy (IPD) and is also a member of the Social History of the Learning Disability Research Group based at The Open University.
+David O’ Driscoll (IPD Chair) works as a psychoanalytic psychotherapist for Hertfordshire Partnership University NHS Foundation Trust.
+This involves individual and group work with service users with an intellectual disability as well as training and consultancy to staff teams.
+His background prior to working in NHS has been in social work with over twenty-five years of experience.
+He is conveyor for the intellectual disability section of the Association for Psychoanalytic Psychotherapy in the National Health Service (APP), a founder member of the Institute of Disability and Psychotherapy (IPD) and is its current chair.
+He is also a member of the Social History of the Intellectual Disability Research Group based at The Open University.
+David is also a Visiting Research Fellow at Centre for Intellectual Disability Research, Hertfordshire University.

 Georgina Parkes (IPD Secretary) is a Consultant Psychiatrist in Intellectual Disability working in both inpatient and community settings.
 She also supervises trainee psychiatrists in psycho-dynamic psychotherapy.
 She is a co-opted council member for the learning disability section of the Association of Psycho-analytic Psychotherapy in the NHS (APP).
 She has worked in medical management, is a trained mentor, other special interests include gender dysphoria and intellectual disability.